D-Issa/IMDB_Movies/README.md

 # Exploratory Data Analysis on the top 1,000 Movies According to IMDB
 ## Project Overview
 This project is an exploratory data analysis on the top 1,000 movies according to IMDB to provide business recommendations to maximize gross earnings.
 I used R to clean and analyze the data, using libraries such as Tidyverse and Ggplot2.
-I successfully identified the movie features that resulted in the highest gross earnings.
-These findings are detailed in the Results and Business Recommendations section.
+I successfully identified the movie features that resulted in the highest gross earnings, and provided data-driven recommendations for each of these variables in the Results and Business Recommendations section.

 ## Dataset Description
 The raw data was obtained from this [IMDB Kaggle dataset](https://www.kaggle.com/datasets/shreyajagani13/imdb-movies-data).
 The dataset contains information on the top 1,000 movies according to IMDB.
 This dataset includes the: